-Health and safety regulations are legal obligations designed to minimize risks and protect employees, visitors, and the general public from potential hazards in the workplace.
-In the U.S., the Occupational Safety and Health Administration (OSHA) is the primary federal agency tasked with enforcing safety and health legislation.
-OSHA regulations encompass many aspects of workplace safety, including but not limited to:
+Health and safety regulations are legal obligations designed to minimise risks and protect employees, visitors and the general public from potential hazards in the workplace.
+In the UK, the Health and Safety Executive (HSE) is the government body tasked with advising on legislation and guidance while also enforcing it.
+Regulations often encompass many aspects of workplace safety, including but not limited to:

-- Workplace environment and infrastructure: Ensuring clear emergency exits, proper ventilation, and lighting in offices, and well-maintained machinery with controlled noise levels in factories, is foundational to health and safety.
-Good workspace design minimizes risks and boosts morale and productivity.
+- Workplace environment and infrastructure: Ensuring clear emergency exits, proper ventilation and lighting in offices, and well-maintained machinery with controlled noise levels in factories, is foundational to health and safety.
+Good workspace design minimises risks and boosts morale and productivity.

-- Training and education: Regular drills and specialized training in fire safety, first aid, and equipment handling provide employees with the right knowledge to manage emergencies and reduce human error, which is often a leading cause of workplace accidents.
+- Training and education: Regular drills and specialised training in fire safety, first aid and equipment handling provide employees with the right knowledge to manage emergencies and reduce human error, which is often a leading cause of workplace accidents.

-- Emergency procedures and drills: Businesses must practice evacuation plans through regular drills, preparing for events like fires or earthquakes.
-Advance preparation ensures an organized response, minimizing potential harm.
+- Emergency procedures and drills: Businesses must practise evacuation plans through regular drills, preparing for events like fires or earthquakes.
+Advance preparation ensures an organised response, minimising potential harm.